lukamiletic95/papers/Ideal and restrictive.md

 * *CFG - Configuration file*
 <br/><br/>

 *C* node can connect to a *FN* node of its own choice.
 That node could currently be a member of the validator set.
 Therefore, a *C* node can connect to either a *FN* or a *V* node.
 When it does, it requests IP addresses of the nodes in the validator set in the next consensus instance.
 Due to the fact that the system transitions between states, *C* node may have to wait  until the system reaches *state 3*, in order to receive a response.
 When that occurs, a *C* node has to send its transaction *T* to all of the nodes in the validator set.
-Note that *C* sends a request only once, and the validator set potentially changes at each blockchain height.
+Note that *C* sends *T* only once, and the validator set potentially changes at each blockchain height.

 Let us consider a following scenario: